 ensure pick-up noise is never transmitted through it to the cryostat.

-Note that for 1200 gratings and H2400B grating, arc lines are slightly curved
+Note that for the R1200R,B gratings and the H2400B grating, arc lines are slightly curved

 by approximately 2 pixels from centre-to-edge of the standard window.